 The World Bank has arranged the sale, entirely outside the United States, of a $100 million issue of United States dollar bonds.
-The sale, at par, was made by private placement with central banks and other governmental institutions in 22 countries and with one international organization.
+The sale, at par, was made by private placement with central banks and other governmental institutions in 29 countries.

 The countries where the new bonds were sold are:

-Including this transaction, the outstanding funded debt of the Bank aggregates the equivalent of some $2.8 billion, of which about $2.1 billion is denominated in United States dollars and more than $740 million in Belgian francs, Canadian dollars, Deutsche mark, Italian lire, Netherlands guilders, Pounds sterling and Swiss francs.
+Completion of the current transaction will not affect the total of the Bank's outstanding funded debt, as an equal amount of Two-Year 4% Bonds, placed outside the United States in September 1963, will mature on September 15, 1965.
+The total outstanding obligations of the Bank amount to more than $2.7 billion of which about $2 billion is denominated in United States dollars and more than $730 million in Belgian francs, Canadian dollars, Deutsche mark, Italian lire, Netherlands guilders, Pounds sterling and Swiss francs.

-About 58% of the Bank's outstanding debt is held by investors outside the United States.
-Included in the holdings of these investors, in addition to non-dollar obligations, are more than $900 million of the United States dollar bonds and notes of the Bank, or about 44% of its total United States dollar obligations.
+About 57% of the Bank's outstanding debt is held by investors outside the United States.
+Included in the holdings of these investors, in addition to non-dollar obligations, are more than $800 million of the dollar bonds and notes of the Bank, or about 41% of its total United States dollar obligations.